haifengkao/HFViewBinding/README.md

 ## License

-HFTableCollectionBindingHelper is available under the MIT license.
+HFViewBinding is available under the MIT license.
 See the LICENSE file for more info.